-- Define roles and responsibilities along each link of the chain along the cradle-to-crave infection control and waste management process; - Ensure adequate and qualified staff are in place in all HCFs, including those in charge of infection control and waste management facility operation. - Stress that the Head of an HCF takes overall responsibility for infection control and waste management; - > The management involves all relevant departments in a healthcare facility, and build an intradepartmental team to manage, coordinate and regularly review the issues and performance; - Establish an information management system to track and record the waste streams in HCF; and - Capacity building and training should involve medical workers, waste management workers and cleaners.
+- ➤ Define roles and responsibilities along each link of the chain along the cradle-to-crave infection control and waste management process; - ➤ Ensure adequate and qualified staff are in place in all HCFs, including those in charge of infection control and waste management facility operation. - > Stress that the Head of an HCF takes overall responsibility for infection control and waste management; - ➤ The management involves all relevant departments in a healthcare facility, and build an intradepartmental team to manage, coordinate and regularly review the issues and performance; - > Establish an information management system to track and record the waste streams in HCF; and - ➤ Capacity building and training should involve medical workers, waste management workers and cleaners.
 Third-party waste management service providers should be provided with relevant training as well.

-Table 2 Implementation Arrangement for ESMF Application
+Table 3 Implementation Arrangement for ESMF Application

-ESMF Activities Responsible Agencies/ Entities Application Remarks E&S Screening (consultation with WB is encouraged) Implemented by each HCF Team assisted by E&S E in PMU All activities See Screening form in Annex 2 Preparation of ESMP Checklist and ICWMP, LMP including consultation, disclosure, and securing WB clearance State hospital teams to provide specific local information The IA assisted by consultants and PMU When Project activities/subproject will involve physical works, goods and services, technical assistance and research related to COVID-19 See ESMP Checklist template in Annexes 3 and ICWMP template in Annex 4

-Environmental and Social Management Framework (ESMF) for North Macedonia COVID-19 Emergency Response and Health Systems Preparedness Project
+ESMF Activities Responsible Agencies/ Entities Application Remarks E&S Screening (consultation with WB is encouraged) Implemented by each HCF Team assisted by E&S E in PMU All activities See Screening form in Annex 2 Preparation of updated SEP, ESMP Checklist and to update the existing ones if necessary and ICWMP, LMP including consultation, disclosure, and securing WB clearance State hospital teams to provide specific local information The IA assisted by consultants and PMU When Project activities/subproject will involve physical works, goods and services, technical assistance and research related to COVID-19 See ESMP Checklist template in Annexes 3 and ICWMP template in Annex 4 Procurement of medical equipment, vaccines, drugs and COVID 19 rapid antigen detection tests, safe transportation, storage and deployment of vaccines Repurposing of the Heath Care Facilities (reconstruction) MoH, Drug Agency and medical equipment (Malmed), National Technical Working Group for vaccination with COVID-19 vaccines, The expert commission for immunization, IPH and regional offices, HCFs's Teams, mobile COVID 19's teams, Local and international partner organizations: (WHO, UNICEF, WB, local NGOs), State Sanitary and Health Inspectorate When Project activities/subproject will involve supplying of goods and services, technical assistance, transportation, storage and deployment of vaccines as well as physical works See ESMP Checklist template in Annexes 3 and ICWMP template in Annex 4

-Supervising contractors in order to be compliant with the required ES instruments such as ESMP Checklist, ICWMP, etc., in line with the project's ESMF MoH, HCFs's Teams, mobile COVID 19's teams, PMU If the activity or subproject involve physical civil works during limited rehabilitation of HCFs Implementation of the approved E&S plans including GRM HCFs's Teams; mobile COVID 19's teams PMU to monitor and oversight All activities/ subprojects Monitoring and reporting Environmental &Social Experts in PMU Regular reporting by MoH and HCFs to PMU All activities/ subprojects
+Supervising contractors in order to be compliant with the required ES instruments such as ESMP Checklist, ICWMP, etc., in line with the project's ESMF MoH, HCFs's Teams, mobile COVID 19's teams, PMU If the activity or subproject involve physical civil works during limited rehabilitation of HCFs Implementation of the approved E&S plans including GRM HCFs's Teams; mobile COVID 19's teams PMU to monitor and oversight All activities/ subprojects Monitoring and reporting Environmental & Social Experts in PMU Regular reporting by MoH and HCFs to PMU All activities/ subprojects